Diss, Norfolk

 Diss offers an attractive property market that balances character with affordability.
 The town centre features handsome Georgian and Victorian townhouses around the marketplace and Mere Street, many with period features and views over The Mere.
 Beyond the historic core, a range of post-war housing, modern developments, and some new-build schemes provide options at various price points.

-The London commuter effect has pushed prices slightly above the South Norfolk average, but Diss remains genuinely affordable compared to equivalent Home Counties towns with similar London train times.
+The London commuter effect has pushed prices slightly above the South Norfolk average, but Diss remains affordable compared to equivalent Home Counties towns with similar London train times.
 Properties within walking distance of the station command a modest premium, reflecting the value of a car-free London commute.

 Property TypeAvg PricePrice Range

-Terraced / Cottage£215,000£170k–£275k
+Terraced / Cottage£215,000£170k to £275k

-Buyer Tip: The streets around The Mere – particularly Mere Street and Denmark Street – offer the best combination of character and convenience.
+Buyer Tip: The streets around The Mere, particularly Mere Street and Denmark Street, offer the best combination of character and convenience.
 For commuters, prioritise properties within a 10-minute walk of the station on the eastern side of town.
-The surrounding villages – Roydon, Scole, Bressingham – offer more rural options while still using Diss as a hub.
+The surrounding villages, Roydon, Scole, Bressingham, offer more rural options while still using Diss as a hub.

 What Are the Schools Like in Diss?